Xinhe County, Xinjiang: Administrative divisions

+Xinhe County administered 4 towns, 4 townships and 4 other areas:

 Climate

 Economy

 The economy is based on agriculture and also animal husbandry.
 The county produces wheat, corn, rice, cotton and melons as well as Parthian fennel and thin-shelled walnuts.
 Industries include wool-spinning, knitting, and carpet making.

 Demographics

 As of 2015, 184,399 of the 195,920 residents of the county were Uyghur, 10,901 were Han Chinese and 620 were from other ethnic groups.

 As of 1999, 95.01% of the population of the county were Uyghur and 4.81% of the population was Han Chinese.

 Transportation

 Xinhe is served by the Southern Xinjiang Railway.

 Historical maps

 Historical English-language maps including Toksu/Xinhe: